weidai11/cryptopp/Readme.txt

 all three forms, and sample applications using each of the three forms are also included.

-To compile Crypto++ with MSVC, open the "cryptest.dsw" workspace file and build one or more of the following projects:
+To compile Crypto++ with MSVC, open the "cryptest.dsw" (for MSVC 6 and MSVC .NET 2003) or "cryptest.sln" (for MSVC .NET 2005) workspace file and build one or more of the following projects:

 cryptdll - This builds the DLL.
 Please note that if you wish to use Crypto++ as a FIPS validated module, you must use a pre-built DLL that has undergone